robmuh/robmuh.github.com/_posts/2014-10-16-ulterior-motives.markdown

 to perform tasks or just to make a computer generate amazing interactive art, which games are, of course.

 Learning to program is only the beginning.
 The question is what will you use your coding mastery for.

+### SkilStak Coding Arts is About Programming, Not Games

+Yes we love to game.
+We are even adding a gaming camp to learn the subtleties of the most advanced strategy games out there.
+But SkilStak never has been nor never will be about playing games other than as a means to learn programming and build computational thinking skills.
+If anything I hope our small army of programmers grows capable to make games that educate and uplift without kids even knowing they aren't just playing a game.

+There are a lot of schools, some national, popping up that tie into game development, some more than others, but in our case, SkilStak will always be about programming first.
+We may not enjoy the mass appeal of game-dev-only schools, but we don't need it.
+Our motives are pure, learn programming to create whatever you dream of, the rest will follow.